J3sven/OSRS-alog/README.md

 ## Features

-- Leverages the [Dink Runelite](https://github.com/pajlads/DinkPlugin) plugin as a data source
+- Leverages the [Dink](https://github.com/pajlads/DinkPlugin) plugin as a data source
 - Compatible with both OSHD and Runelite's implementations of Dink

 ## Installation